 The provider also had other means to monitor restrictive practices in use in the centre.
 These included quality assurance audits such as the annual review and sixmonthly provider unannounced visits.
-In addition, the inspector found that restrictive practices were reviewed regularly at a local level by the person in charge.
 The inspector also reviewed a sample of staff meeting minutes and found that restrictive practices were discussed.
-Staff members spoken with demonstrated a good awareness as to what a restrictive practice was and the restrictive practices in place in the centre.